thanmayasrii/milkbottleofsecrets/README.md

 # milkbottleofsecrets
-🎉 Congratulations, Detective!
+🎉 **Congratulations, Sherlock!**

-You've successfully uncovered **Dr. Wick's Confidential Report on the Milk Powder Company**.
+You've successfully uncovered Dr. Wick's Confidential Report on the Milk Powder Company.
+This detailed report unveils alarming truths..

-🕵️‍♂️ The secrets you've found reveal crucial details about the product's production, company data, and research findings.

-🔍 Stay vigilant, and share this information wisely.
-Remember, secrecy and confidentiality are key!
+🕵️‍♂️ **The Findings**
+Dr. Wick’s investigations revealed unethical practices within the company’s Logistics, Accounting, Compliance, Testing and Operations.
+I know you are searching for the company's name..Read Findings again Thank you!!